antonsolomko/snooker-andy/README.md

 Rating value itself will not change, but reliability will go down until eventually it hits 0 and your rating becomes *unofficial*.
 In that case you will need to play some number of games before appearing at the official ranking again.

+#### Will I get additional rating points for winning a match / a deciding frame / a tournament?

+No, the system only cares about frames on scoreboard and treats them all equally.
+It does not distinguish deciding frames, tournament stages etc.
+The amount of rating points you get depends only on the frames scored.
+We believe that a player
+The only way to tell that one game is more important than another is to nominate it *major ranking* not *minor ranking*, in which case rating changes will be twice bigger.

+#### I regularly make big breaks and last month I won the biggest trophy.
+Doesn't it mean I should be number one in ranking?

+No, I does not.
+No matter how big breaks you make or what other achievements you have, as long as you don't win games consistently your rating may be low.

 ## Credits
 The rating system was inspired by *Gerardo Calzerano*, designed by *Anton Solomko* and implemented by *Anton Solomko* and *Luca Gherardi*.